Please see also the Knowledge Base which is included in Jutoh for searching via Jutoh's toolbar.

 You can try the new features by enabling them temporarily using the menu command Help | Try New Features.

 Each separate user must buy a separate copy, one copy each.
-But if you want to run Jutoh on both Windows and Linux, for example, then you only pay once.
+But if you want to run Jutoh on all of Windows, Mac and Linux, for example, then you only pay once.
+To put it another way, you can use a single licence on any or all of your own machines, as the licence is per user and not per machine.
 The licence is not tied to a particular operating system.

 The demo is restricted to 20 documents, generated chapters have the line "CREATED BY JUTOH" at the top, and there are occasional registration reminders.